meteor/tutorials/content/react/step11.md

 meteor npm install --save-dev chai
 ```

+### Run `meteor test` with a driver package

-We can now run our app in "test mode" by calling out a special command and specifying to use the driver (you'll need to stop the regular app from running, or specify an alternate port with `--port XYZ`):
+We can now run our app in "test mode" by running `meteor test` and specifying a test driver package (you'll need to stop the regular app from running, or specify an alternate port with `--port XYZ`):

 ```bash
 TEST_WATCH=1 meteor test --driver-package meteortesting:mocha